-Job loss, economic woes.
+Job loss or economic woes?
 Why do tough times stir despair in some and courage in others, especially during holidays like Christmas?
 When people feel life hitting back – below the belt, why do some rise and some fall?

-I’d been inspired recently in discussions on this dilemma, with Robyn, Eva, Greg, Pamir, Jeannie, Lissa, Janet and Dean.
+I’d been inspired in discussions on this dilemma, with Robyn, Eva, Greg, Pamir, Jeannie, Lissa, Janet and Dean.
 Great ideas from smart leaders whose blogs nudge us deeper into keys for Christmas contentment.
-Whether you celebrate Hanukkah or others, key principles for contentment come hardwired into your brain.
-What’s your take?
+Whether you celebrate Hanukkah or other holiday events, key principles for contentment come hardwired into your brain.
+Have you noticed?

 Research shows how human brains equip people to fill holidays with cheer – in spite of debris that washes up to spoil life’s shores.
 How so?
 The brain’s power tools can help you build wonder in places where you’ve settled for woe’s misery in the past.